microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-assign-azureadroles.md

 First, start the Authenticator app on your phone and open Aline Dupuy's account.

 Sign in to Graph Explorer as Aline.
 You may use an incognito session or an anonymous browser for this step.
 By doing so, you won't interrupt your current session as a user in the Global Administrator role.
-Alternatively, you can interrupt your current session by logging out of Graph Explorer and logging back in as Aline.
+Alternatively, you can interrupt your current session by signing out of Graph Explorer and signing back in as Aline.

-Logged in as Aline, you'll first change your password because this was specified during account creation.
+Signed in as Aline, you'll first change your password because this was specified during account creation.
 Then, because the administrator configured your account for MFA, you'll be prompted to set up your account in the Authenticator app and be challenged for MFA sign-in.
 This is because PIM requires that MFA for all active role assignments.

 After signing in, activate your User Administrator role for five hours.